danuhnder/tweeter/README.md

-# Tweeter Project
+# Tweeeter Project

-Tweeter is a simple, single-page Twitter clone.

-This repository is the starter code for the project: Students will fork and clone this repository, then build upon it to practice their HTML, CSS, JS, jQuery and AJAX front-end skills, and their Node, Express and MongoDB back-end skills.
+Tweeeter is a simple, single-page Twitter clone.
+Front end is constructed from HTML, CSS & JQuery JS.
+Backend is a Node Express server handling AJAX requests.
+This was developed as part of the Lighthouse Labs Web Development bootcamp, check the commit history to see the starter code provided and compare with the final implementation.

 ## Getting Started